 The fish pose is not suitable for pregnant ladies.
 Moreover, one who has the following issues should not attempt this practice.

 - Knee injury or pain in knee joints

 One must go for the practice of the following poses as the preparatory poses.

 Sit in Lotus Posture.
 Have a couple of slow and deep breaths.

 Bend slowly backward and lie on the floor without releasing Lotus Posture.
 Support your body with your forearms and elbows while bending backward.

 Lift the chest a little upward.
 Turn the crown of the head towards the floor.
 Make an arch of the back to the maximum comfortable extent.

 Hold on the big toes with elbows touching the floor.
 Now the body is supported by the legs, buttocks, and head.

 Breathe slowly.
 Keep the position as long as it is comfortable.

-Repeat the Step 1 to Step 6 with the legs crossed on the opposite side in Lotus Posture.
+Repeat Steps 1 to 6 with the legs crossed on the opposite side in the Lotus Posture.